juliankolbe/markdownTest/regex.md

 ######Starting with the first requirement

 A string made up of 6 to 10 characters can be written like this `^\w{6,10}$`.
-Start at the beginning of the string `^`, match any word character 6 to 10 times `\w{6,10}` and make sure your at the end of the string `$`.
+Start at the beginning of the string `^`, match any word character 6 to 10 times `\w{6,10}` and make sure that after those 6 to 10 letters follows the end of the string `$`.

-Within a lookahead the pattern becomes `(?=^\w{6,10}$)`, we will however move the `^` to the beginning of the pattern in order not to duplicate it for every lookahead.
-It is important to realise that our lookaheads here will always look from left to right in the string, and by adding the `^` before the lookaheads we make sure that assertions are started at the very beginning of the string.
+Within a lookahead the pattern becomes `(?=^\w{6,10}$)`, we will however move the `^` to the beginning of the pattern in order not to duplicate it for every lookahead, as we will always want our lookaheads to start at the beginning of the string, moving from left to right.

 `^(?=\w{6,10}$)`